 - More Power (densification), wealth, speed, efficiency, STEM compression).

-- More Morality (interdependence, love, empathy, compassion, morality).
+- More Morality (interdependence, love, empathy, compassion, evo devo values).

 - More Security (immunity, protection) for evolved complexity.